Texas Truck Blowout Accident Attorneys

 Truck drivers and trucking companies are not always responsible for tire blowouts though.
 The accident could have been caused by a manufacturer's error instead.
 Tire manufacturers have a duty to test their products and develop a design that will not cause blowouts.
 Failing to accurately test or detect malfunctioning products can cause a tire manufacturer to be held liable for an accident.

 Other parties that could be held liable for a tire blowout accident include tire retailers that knew of a tire's defect prior to a sale, or a technician that improperly installed the tire or installed the wrong type of tire for that particular truck.
 All of these parties can be held liable should an accident occur.

 There are numerous factors and individuals that can influence or cause a truck tire blowout accident.
 Gathering evidence and determining liability in a case like this is easier said than done.
 Our expert truck accident attorneys understand the ins and outs of the trucking industry, can help determine which parties were at fault in your particular accident, and calculate your total damages for compensation.

-Houston attorneys Neal Davis and Jed Silverman are ready to take on your truck tire blowout accident case.
+Houston attorney Neal Davis is ready to take on your truck tire blowout accident case.
 We're prepared to exhaust all avenues to your success and aren't afraid to help fight for your right to compensation.
 If we don't win, you don't pay.
 That's our No Fee Unless You Win Guarantee.
 Contact us today for a free consultation and see how we can help give your personal injury case the best possible outcome.